joelparkerhenderson/business-model-canvas/README.md

 A business model canvas helps stakeholders communicate, helps align activities, and helps show areas of trade-offs.

 This page has our preferred business model canvas questions and ideas.
 This is based on our experiences with many software companies.
-Also see our resources for your [pitch deck](http://github.com/joelparkerhenderson/pitch_deck), [objectives and key results](http://github.com/joelparkerhenderson/objectives_and_key_results), and [strategic balanced scorecard](https://github.com/joelparkerhenderson/strategic_balanced_scorecard).
+Also see our resources for your [pitch deck](http://github.com/joelparkerhenderson/pitch_deck), [objectives and key results](http://github.com/joelparkerhenderson/objectives_and_key_results), [strategic balanced scorecard](https://github.com/joelparkerhenderson/strategic_balanced_scorecard), etc.

 [Wikipedia: Business model canvas](https://en.wikipedia.org/wiki/Business_Model_Canvas)